 Historians credit 16-year-old Hanson Crockett Gregory with creating the modern doughnut-hole shape.
-He was Elizabeth Gregory’s son, and some say that he removed the middle of the donut because of a disgust for nuts.
+He was Elizabeth Gregory’s son, and some say that he removed the middle of the donut because of his disgust for nuts.
 Whatever the truth is, credit is given to Gregory’s discovery and the making of the first modern donut hole.

 The new shape was tastier and cooked better than before.
 By the time World War I started, they were already a coveted American dessert.
 During the war, ‘Doughnut Lassies‘ served these treats to soldiers.
 The simple doughnut became a symbol of all that the Salvation Army was doing to ease the hardships of the fighting man — the canteens, the free refreshments, religious services, concerts, and a clothes-mending service.
 This was important to maintain hope in such a trying time in history.

 As World War II began, these American treats were once again distributed to soldiers, this time from female morale boosters that were nicknamed “Donut Dollies.”
-Armed with nothing but treats and home-made entertainment, the Donut Dollies risked their lives to fulfill their goals of cheering up the US troops.
+Armed with nothing but treats and homemade entertainment, the Donut Dollies risked their lives to fulfill their goals of cheering up the US troops.

 These days, donuts are everywhere.
 You can find them pre-packaged at the grocery store, warm and ready at a bakery, or available to order via a food delivery service.
 Upscale, unique donuts are the latest food craze, topped with exotics bits and even more exotic prices.
 Voodoo Doughnuts in Portland, Oregon, shot to fame for its maple bacon bar doughnut.
 Blue Dot makes 50 varieties daily, with seasonal flavors and new rotations weekly.
 We’ve seen donut walls at weddings, Instagram-worthy donut burgers, and ice cream donuts.

-As for new and unique flavors, you can enjoy at home, we’ve got you covered.
-Try these Raw Chocolate Mint Doughnuts, Green Tea Donuts With Crunchy Coconut Glaze, Blueberry Glazed Doughnuts, Lemon Baked Donuts, Maple-Glazed Pumpkin Spiced Doughnuts, these Strawberry Marble Doughnuts and these Chai Latte Doughnuts.
+As for new and unique flavors you can enjoy at home, we’ve got you covered.
+Try these Raw Chocolate Mint Doughnuts, Green Tea Donuts With Crunchy Coconut Glaze, Blueberry Glazed Doughnuts, Lemon Baked Donuts, Maple-Glazed Pumpkin Spiced Doughnuts, these Strawberry Marble Doughnuts, and these Chai Latte Doughnuts.